 Most sportsbooks only require you to bet the bonus bet or site credit once before you can withdraw it, but others may require you to bet it up to 25 times first.

-The other thing to note with risk-free bets is that most sportsbooks give you a certain amount of time to place your risk-free bet after registering and, if your first bet loses, a certain amount of time to use your bonus bet or site credit.
+The other thing to note with second chance bets is that most sportsbooks give you a certain amount of time to place your first bet after registering and, if your first bet loses, a certain amount of time to use your bonus bet(s)

-Risk-Free Bet Example
+No Sweat First Bet Example

 Scenario 1: The Nets comfortably win in double digits, and you make a $227.27 profit ($477.27 total payout).
-Your risk-free bet is now used up and it is treated just like with any regular wager.
+Your first bet is now used up and it is treated just like with any regular wager.
 You can withdraw your winnings immediately if you’d like.

 Scenario 2: Brooklyn barely scrapes a 1-point win in the last seconds of the game, failing to cover the spread.
 You don’t win anything, but your $250 stake is given back to you in the form of a bonus bet.
 You now take that bonus bet and place another bet on -110 odds.
 This time you win, but, as with any bonus bet, you only get paid the $227.27 profit and not the amount that you wagered.

-- Time to use bonus bet/site credit.
-You must also use your bonus bet or site credit (assuming you lose the risk-free bet) in a certain amount of time.
+• Time to use bonus bet(s).
+You must also use your bonus bet(s) (assuming you lose the first bet) in a certain amount of time.
 This can range anywhere from a few days to a year.

-- Minimum odds.
-You’ll also likely encounter minimum odds associated with the use of a risk-free bet or the ensuing bonus bet/site credit.
+• Minimum odds.
+You’ll also likely encounter minimum odds associated with the use of a first bet or the ensuing bonus bet(s).
 For example, you may only be able to use them on markets with odds of -200 (-110, +150, +300, etc.).

-- Playthrough requirements.
-The amount you get back from a losing risk-free bet can’t be withdrawn right away, as you’ll need to complete the playthrough requirements first, which are almost always 1x for this type of promotion.
+• Playthrough requirements.
+The bonus bet(s) you get back from your first bet losing can’t be withdrawn right away, as you’ll need to complete the playthrough requirements first, which are almost always 1x for this type of promotion.
+This means that you must

-Pros & Cons of Risk-Free Bets
+Pros & Cons of Second Chance Bets

 For example, if you place your first bet of $1,000 on an event with +100 odds and you win, you quickly double your money which you can withdraw or continue betting with.